yeesern/lostandfound/README.md

 The reported items are then displayed on the dashboard of the website, each item containing the following information:

-## Technologies Used

-The web application is built based on the MERN stack (MongoDB, Express.js, React, Node.js) frameworks and tools to develop the capstone project app.

 ## Features

 1. Reporter's Name: The name of the person who reported the lost or found item.